 Embarrassment is typically understood as a reaction to (usually in a social setting) that creates feelings of discomfort and self-consciousness around others.
 Even the most self-confident individuals may experience feelings of embarrassment at times.
 For some, embarrassment may negatively impact a person’s self-esteem, relationships, and quality of life well after the situation has passed.
 When put in a healthy perspective, embarrassment may have its benefits as well by helping us establish deeper connections with people and making us seem more approachable to others.
 You may cope with embarrassment by understanding the moment is in the past, finding humor in the situation, understanding perfection isn’t always attainable, and talking to someone about your feelings.
 Working with a therapist online or in-person to address your feelings of embarrassment can also be helpful.

 1. Understand That The Moment Is In The Past

 Exercise, participating in a favorite activity, or engaging in a mindfulness practice can all be examples of ways you may become more grounded within the moment and ease the discomfort of embarrassment.

 2. Know That You Don’t Need To Apologize For Feeling Embarrassed

-3. Talk To Someone About How You’re Feeling
+3. Talk To Someone About Your Feelings

-4. Learn To Laugh At The Situation
+4. Learn To Find Humor In The Situation

-7. Get Out There And Try Again
+7. Try Again